Nuremberg Entry Requirements

 Recommended Vaccinations

-- Tick-borne encephalitis (TBE) if planning outdoor activities in forested areas during spring/summer
+- Tick-borne encephalitis (TBE) vaccine if planning extensive outdoor activities in forested areas (like Franconian countryside) during spring to autumn

 Health Insurance